Ignyos/Headless-Maui/README.md

 - Hybrid solutions with framework-specific frontends

 The architecture ensures clean separation of concerns, making it easy to scale and maintain professional applications.

+## 📄 License

+Licensed under the MIT License – you may use, copy, modify, publish, and distribute with minimal restriction.

+Notice: MIT still requires that the copyright & permission notice remain in substantial copies of the Software.
+If you truly want *no attribution requirement at all*, you’d need a public-domain style license (e.g. Unlicense or CC0) – not applied here by default.